fernandorpardo/ESP-IDF_I2C_scanner/README.md

 # ESP-IDF I2C scanner
-This is I2C scanner such as the one from ["i2c/scanner"](https://github.com/nkolban/esp32-snippets/tree/master/i2c/scanner), but for the so call new I2C driver.
+This is I2C scanner such as the one from ["i2c/scanner"](https://github.com/nkolban/esp32-snippets/tree/master/i2c/scanner), but for the as of today (Nov'24) so called new I2C driver.

 The project takes as baseline the ESP-IDF's hello_world example (c) 2010-2022 Espressif Systems